METALS-London copper faces weekly drop as supply concerns ease

 By Melanie Burton

-"There was a lot of exuberance at the start of the year about President Trump's pro-growth policies and certainly base metals benefited from that," said analyst Daniel Hynes at ANZ in Sydney.
+"There was a lot of exuberance at the start of the year about President Trump's pro-growth policies and certainly base metals benefitted from that," said analyst Daniel Hynes at ANZ in Sydney.

-"Certainly the talk around the Trump care vote today and obviously the implications for other policies like tax cuts are probably enough to push investors to the sidelines," Hynes said.
+"Certainly the talk around the Trump care vote today and obviously the implications for other policies like tax cuts are probably enough to push investors to the sidelines."

 "At the moment there is no fear of a lack of supply even though we have massive supply side issues across the board."

-* LME COPPER: London Metal Exchange copper had slipped 0.2 percent to $5,814 a tonne by 0700 GMT, erasing a small gain in the previous session.
-The metal was set for a 2 percent weekly drop, trimming year-to-date gains to near 5 percent.
+* LME COPPER: London Metal Exchange copper had slipped 0.6 percent to $5,790 a tonne by 0311 GMT, erasing a small gain in the previous session.
+The metal was set for a 2.4-percent weekly drop, trimming year-to-date gains to near 5 percent.

 * TECHNICALS: Copper faces resistance at its 200-day moving average on the weekly chart at $5,959 a tonne.